SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   Save & Deploy

+:warning: Note that in the general case like e.g. S/4, multiple columns can be defined for each node type value, thus representing the composite key of the respective dimension.

 ### Add external hierarchy to product dimension

 Now to associate the new external hierarchy from the product dimension.

--   Open dimension 4VD_Products
+-   Open dimension *4VD_Products*
--   Create new assocation of type "Hierarchy with Directory Association"
+-   Create new assocation of type *Hierarchy with Directory Association*

 ![](media/afde2fffea00c689d386e1757fe68e99.png)